 While considerable effort is made to ensure high standards throughout all stages of collection and processing, the resulting estimates are inevitably subject to a certain degree of error.
 These errors can be broken down into two major types: sampling and non-sampling.
 Frame imperfection and non-response are important sources of non-sampling error.

-The sample is designed to yield estimates of a minimal proportion of 5.5% with a maximum coefficient of variation (CV) of 10.47% within any stratum.
-There are two exceptions to this rule: all PhDs and all graduates from the three territories are drawn into the sample.
+The sample was designed to yield estimates of a minimal proportion of 5.5% with a maximum coefficient of variation (CV) of 10.47% within any stratum.
+There were two exceptions to this rule: all doctorate graduates and all graduates from the three territories were selected for the sample.

 There are many sources of non-sampling errors that are not related to sampling but may occur at almost any phase of a survey operation.
 Interviewers may misunderstand survey instructions, graduates may make a mistake in answering the questions, responses may be recorded in the questionnaire incorrectly, or errors may be made in the processing or tabulating of the data.
-For the 2018 NGS, quality assurance measures are implemented at each phase of the data collection process to monitor the quality of the data.
-These measures include precise interviewer training with respect to the survey procedures and questionnaire, observation of interviews to detect questionnaire design problems or misinterpretation of instructions, as well as coding and editing quality checks to verify the processing logic.
+For the 2018 NGS, quality assurance measures were implemented at each phase of the data collection process to monitor the quality of the data.
+These measures included precise interviewer training with respect to the survey procedures and questionnaire, extensive editing of respondent data, and statistical quality assurance for all automated and manual coding operations.

 The survey has some under-coverage for graduates of colleges in some provinces since the data required to build the frame could not be obtained from a few institutions.
 Therefore, graduates from those institutions were not included on the frame and as a result could not be selected for the sample.
-While the methods that will be used to address coverage error are still to be developed, it is likely that no adjustments will be made at the weighting stage to compensate for this under-coverage.
+No adjustment was made at the weighting stage to compensate for this under-coverage.